simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 09 VectorStore.md

 1. Organize your imports, save your work.

 ---
-**Part 4 - Define a ProductService Bean**
+**Part 4 - Define a ProductServiceImpl Bean**

-Next we will focus on a `ProductService` Bean.
+Next we will focus on a `ProductServiceImpl` Bean.

-15. Open `src/main/java/com.example.service.ProductService.java`
+15. Open `src/main/java/com.example.service.ProductServiceImpl.java`

 1. **TODO-08:** Use a stereotype annotation to mark this service as a Spring bean.
+Alter the class to implement the `ProductService` interface.

     ```
     @Service
-    public class ProductService {
+    public class ProductServiceImpl implements ProductService {
     ```

 1. **TODO-09:** Autowire the `ProductDao` bean we defined earlier.